samwendo/Awward/README.md

 This app may not meet all the desired services as the user need but, It is still in Development and that will be soon resolved.

+### Behavior

+**This program should handle:**
+1. Sign in to the app.
+2. Viewing posted projects and their details
+3. Rateing /reviewing other users' projects.
+4. Searching for projects
+5. Viewing your own profile page.